 We All Process Things Differently

 Over the past few months, our truths have been questioned and tested.
 It has caused us to examine our lives more closely and make shifts in the framework of our minds.
 The blessing of having something like this happen to us is that we’re all going through it, and we’re all processing it together but in very different ways.
 We’ve seen people who are heavily focused on the positives that have (or will) come out of this, and on the other hand, we see people who are being deeply impacted by the tragedy of the situation.

 It’s important to acknowledge the magnitude of what is happening and feel the emotions surrounding that aspect.
-However, there needs to be a balance.
-If we spend too long in that headspace, we might miss the unique opportunity to see some of the greatest blessings.
+However, if we spend too long in that headspace, we might miss the unique opportunity to see some of the greatest blessings.
 We can look at our past life and call our routines into question—and as we do this, we can pinpoint exactly where we can be better.
 This will run its course and we will eventually manage through this, but what can we take from this?
 How can we take what we’ve learned over the past couple of months and improve ourselves?

 In an ideal world, things won’t actually go back to “normal.”
-There will be some fundamental shifts that have taken place in families as well as in individuals, and allowing ourselves to feel the wide range of emotions during this time will help us process what is happening and change for the better going forward.
+There will be some fundamental shifts that have taken place in families as well as in individuals, and allowing ourselves to feel the wide range of emotions during this time will help us be changed for the better going forward.
 We can be better prepared for the next hardship.
 We can allow our Supreme Being or God back into our lives.
 We can improve rather than falling back into old habits.
 Identify your paradigm shifts and use them to make a positive change in your own life as society starts to heal.

-If you would like to hear more about this topic, we have a podcast episode: “Feel the Range of Human Emotion” on the Not by Chance Podcast found on Apple Podcast and Spotify.
-You can click here to listen
+If you would like to hear more about this topic, we have a podcast episode all about it on Apple Podcast and Spotify.
+You can click here to listen.